-Students Receiving Special Education Services For a student in a special education program who does not satisfactorily on an assessment instrument administered un ucation Code 39.023(a), (b), or (c), the student's admission view, and dismissal committee shall design the program to: 1. the ble the student to attain a standard of annual growth on basis of the student's individualized education program ); and 2. plicable, carry out the purposes of Education Code 211.
+Students Receiving Special Education Services For a student in a special education program who does not perform satisfactorily on an assessment instrument administered under Ed- ucation Code 39.023(a), (b), or (c), the student's admission, re- view, and dismissal committee shall design the program to: 1. the ble the student to attain a standard of annual growth on basis of the student's individualized education program ); and 2. oplicable, carry out the purposes of Education Code 0211.
 [See EIE] Graduation Requirements A district shall use funds appropriated by the legislature for an in- tensive program of instruction to plan and implement intensive in- struction and other activities aimed at helping a student satisfy state and local high school graduation requirements.
-No Cause of Action prog gram s determination of the appropriateness of an intensive of instruction for a student is final and does not create a action.
-Edu catio n Code 28.0213 College Preparatory Courses catio Each district shall partner with at least one institution of higher edu- cation to develop and provide courses in college preparatory math- ematics and English language arts.
+No Cause of Action A district's determination of the appropriateness of an intensive program of instruction for a student is final and does not create a cause of action.
+Edu Education Code 28.0213 College Preparatory Courses catio on to trict shall partner with at least one institution of higher edu- develop and provide courses in college preparatory math- and English language arts.
 The courses must be designed: 1.
 For students at the 12th grade level whose performance on: a.
 An end-of-course assessment instrument required under Education Code 39.023(c) does not meet college readiness standards; or b.
-Coursework, a college entrance examination, or an as- sessment instrument designated under Education Code 51.334 [Texas Success Initiative (TSI) assessment] indi- cates that the student is not ready to perform entry-level college coursework; and 2. • repare students for success in entry-level college ses.
-A course must be provided on the campus of the high school offer- ing the course or through distance learning or as an online course provided through an institution of higher education with which the district partners.
-Faculty pria disti te fac rict pa ate faculty of each high school offering courses and appro- ulty of each institution of higher education with which the artners shall meet regularly as necessary to ensure that rse is aligned with college readiness expectations.
+Coursework, a college entrance examination, or an as- sessment instrument designated under Education Code 51.334 [Texas Success Initiative (TSI) assessment] indi- cates that the student is not ready to perform entry-level college coursework; and 2. - prepare students for success in entry-level college rses. ing prov the co /ided must be provided on the campus of the high school offer- ourse or through distance learning or as an online course through an institution of higher education with which the artners.
+Faculty Appropriate faculty of each high school offering courses and appro- priate faculty of each institution of higher education with which the district partners shall meet regularly as necessary to ensure that each course is aligned with college readiness expectations.